-1st.
-It has to alter the direction of the beam of light before diagonally thrown across the tube, RX, to that parallel to the axis of the telescope; and
+Ist.
+It has to alter the direction of the beam of light before diagonally thrown across the tube, RX, to that parallel to the axis of the telescope ; and

+2nd.
+It is necessary that it should have a slightly converging effect to reduce the size of the illuminated circle it produces.
 This arrangement so far performs perfectly in all but one particular.
-It throws a strong beam of light constantly upon the four prisms pp, and illuminates the lines well; but although no direct light can enter into the field from the mirror placed so far out of the cone of rays from the objective, still the light thrown against the side of the eye-piece tube is sufficient to completely destroy the effect of this illumination.
-The difficulty, however, has been completely removed in this way :- ness of the field.
+It throws a strong beam of light constantly upon the four prisms pp, and illuminates the lines well; but although no. direct light can enter into the field from the mirror placed so far out of the cone of rays from the objective, still the light thrown against the side of the eye-piece tube is sufficient to completely destroy the effect of this illumination.
+The difficulty, however, has been completely removed in this way :-

-I should first mention that the eye-piece or micrometer tube is made double, an outer parallel tube and an inner taper one, and it is between these two that it is required that the light should be brought to the four prisms or micrometers, any light shining into the inner tube doing mischief by injuring the blackwhatever angular position they may be.
+I should first mention that the eye-piece or micrometer tube is made double, an outer parallel tube and an inner taper one, and it is between these two that it is required that the light should be brought to the four prisms or micrometers, any light shining into the inner tube doing mischief by injuring the blackness of the field.